fantasycalendar/FoundryVTT-Sequencer/guides/Macro-Guide.md

 <hr/>

-JB2A has specific margins and padding on their effects, but the Sequencer has direct support for that, so just add the following:
+JB2A has specific margins and padding on their effects, but the Sequencer has direct support for that, so just add `.JB2A()` to the macro:

 ```js
 let tokenD = canvas.tokens.get(args[0].tokenId);